Home

 These three popular events in St Ignace are:

-• 2010 Little Bear Ice Hockey Invitational Driftwood Cup Tournament on January 29-31.
-This is a three day 12-team Men's Ice Hockey Tournament.
+• Little Bear Ice Hockey Invitational Driftwood Cup Tournament.
+This is a three day 12-team Men’s Ice Hockey Tournament.
 Participants are former NCAA Division Hockey players and Tier I major Junior Hockey Players known all over the midwest and North America.
 For more information call Scott at 906-430-0377.

 • Labatt Blue U.P.
-Pond Hockey Championship is becoming a BIG event that hockey lovers all across the midwest and Canada are talking about and anxious to watch!
+Pond Hockey Championship is becoming a BIG event that hockey lovers all across the Midwest and Canada are talking about and anxious to watch!
 It is held outside on the cold and wild ice on Moran Bay in downtown St. Ignace Mi.
-This year with weather permitting they are hoping to have 160 teams competing.
-This year's event is from February 19-21.
+Every year with weather permitting they hope to have around 150 teams competing.
 Get your reservations now and call St. Ignace Visitors Bureau at 1-800-338-6660 for motel availability.

-• UP Youth Pond Hockey Championship is going to be held on February 27-28, 2010.
-This tournament is sanctioned by USA Hockey and be prepared for lots of fun and wild hockey playing.
-All motels in St. Ignace are offering special rates for this event of $35 or more.
+• UP Youth Pond Hockey Championship is sanctioned by USA Hockey and is loads of fun and wild hockey playing.
+All motels in St. Ignace usually offer special rates for this event of $35 or more.

 Bear Cove Inn 906-643-8910; Birchwood Motel 906-984-2184; Boardwalk Inn 800-254-5408; Colonial House Inn 906-643-6900; Driftwood Motel 906-643-7744; Huron Motel 906-643-8855; Normandy Motel 800-227-6373; Pines Motel 877-378-0017; Village Inn Hotel 906-643-9511.